7h3v01d/Advanced_Video_Integrity_Checker/README.md

 ## Troubleshooting
 - **'ffmpeg' not found**: Ensure FFmpeg is in the script's folder or PATH.
 - **Slow folder scanning**: For large folders, scanning may take time; a progress indicator is planned for future updates.

+## Contribution Policy

+Feedback, bug reports, and suggestions are welcome.

+You may submit:

+- Issues
+- Design feedback
+- Pull requests for review

+However:

+- Contributions do not grant any license or ownership rights
+- The author retains full discretion over acceptance and future use
+- Contributors receive no rights to reuse, redistribute, or derive from this code

+---

+License
+This project is not open-source.

+It is licensed under a private evaluation-only license.
+See LICENSE.txt for full terms.